Virtual Special issues

 Urban Studies Virtual Collections

-Urban Studies is pleased to announce that the Virtual Special Issue entitled Urban Studies in India across the Millennial Turn: Histories and Futures edited by Karen Coelho and Ashima Sood is now available online.
+Urban Studies is pleased to announce that the Virtual Special Issue entitled Latin American Cities edited by Catalina Ortiz is now available online.

 Other recent VSIs include: